 Related: The Best Coffee Grinders

-If you're looking for an all-in-one machine that will satisfy your every coffee need and had all the latest technology, the Nespresso Vertuo Next with Aeroccino bundle (view on Amazon) will keep you caffeinated for years to come.
-For those who can't make it to dinner without their afternoon latte, we recommend the beautiful Nespresso Lattissima Pro Espresso Machine (view on Williams Sonoma) with its built-in frother and automatic cleaning.
+If you're looking for an all-in-one machine that will satisfy your every coffee need and has all the latest technology, the Nespresso Vertuo Next with Aeroccino bundle (view at Amazon) will keep you caffeinated for years to come.
+For those who can't make it to dinner without their afternoon latte, we recommend the beautiful Nespresso Lattissima Pro Espresso Machine (view at Williams Sonoma) with its built-in frother and automatic cleaning.

 All Nespresso machines make espresso, but some can also branch out beyond straight espresso shots or Americanos (made by diluting an espresso shot with hot water).
 For instance, all machines in the Vertuo line also have the capacity to make coffee.
 In terms of milk-based drinks, like cappuccinos, macchiatos, and lattes, some machines, like the Lattissima Pro and the Creatista Plus, have integrated milk frothers, which streamlines the creation of these beverages.
 If you have a Nespresso machine without an included frother, then you can buy an Aeroccino milk-frothing attachment, which can be used with espresso made by any Nespresso machine.